 The metric \cite{demian,miller} is described in Boyer-Lindquist like spherical coordinates $(t, r, \theta, \phi)$:

 where,

 Thus the metric is completely determined by the three parameters i.e., the mass $({\cal M})$, angular momentum ($J=a{\cal M}$) and gravito-magnetic monopole or NUT parameter ($n$) or magnetic mass.
-The spacetime has no curvature singularity, there are conical singularities on its axis of symmetry that result in the gravito-magnetic analogue of Dirac's string quantization condition \cite{misner} and also leading to Dirac-Misner string singularities at poles $\theta=0, \pi$.
-The conical singularities can be removed by imposing an appropriate periodicity condition on the time coordinate.
-It should be noted that the presence of the NUT parameter in the spacetime destroys its asymptotic structure making it asymptotically non-flat.
+The spacetime has no curvature singularity, there are conical singularity on its axis of symmetry that result in the gravito-magnetic analogue of Dirac's string quantization condition \cite{misner} and also leading to Dirac-Misner string singularity at poles $\theta=0, \pi$.
+The conical singularity can be removed by imposing an appropriate periodicity condition on the time coordinate.
+It should be noted that the presence of the NUT parameter in the spacetime destroy its asymptotic structure making it asymptotically non-flat.